-Use Part I to report information for foreign deposit and custodial accounts.
-If you have more than one account, attach a continuation sheet with the required information for each additional account and check the "If you have attached additional sheets, check here" box at the top of the form.
+Use Part V to report information for foreign deposit and custodial accounts.
+If you have more than one account, attach a continuation sheet with the required information for each additional account and check the box at the top of page 1 of the form.